intval/book.phpguide.co.il/README.md

 Open, crowd-source written php book in hebrew for beginners
 ===================

-book.phpguide.co.il is an attempt to create a php book for beginniers by the community.
-It aim's to provide high quality good learning material to the very beginners sourcing the knowledge of the community, rather than a single author.
+[book.phpguide.co.il](http://book.phpguide.co.il) is an attempt to create a php book for beginniers by the community.
+It aims to provide high quality good learning material to the very beginners sourcing the knowledge of the community, rather than a single author.

 Editting this book
 ------------------